clobrano/letsdo/README.md

 lets see todo
 ```

-If you have more stuff in your todo.txt file, just provide an header to the list and configure letsdo to look for it
+If you have different stuff in your todo.txt file, just provide an header to the list and configure letsdo to look for it

 ```
 lets config todo.start todos